 The admission process begins as soon as all formal requirements are met, and the applicant has secured funding and found a supervisor at Hochschule Geisenheim University.
 The official application for admission must be filed via the Doctoral Office and submitted to the Doctoral Committee of Hochschule Geisenheim University at the beginning of the doctoral project, but no later than six months after start of the project.

-In addition to the application form, the candidate must present proof of an accredited bachelor’s or master’s degree (minimum grade of 2.5) and enclose the documents listed below.
+In addition to the application form, the candidate must submit proof of an accredited degree entitling the holder to pursue a Doctorate with a minimum grade of 2.5 and enclose the documents listed below.

 International applicants must meet the same requirements as candidates applying with a German academic degree.
 These requirements include: